Ski Tour Allalinhorn

 Ascent

 Put on the skins, check the equipment, and off we go.
-The ascent begins with a traverse over the piste, then the trail leads us over the glacier.
-The terrain is never extremely steep, but the path remains demanding.
+The climb begins with a traverse over the piste, then the track leads us along the glacier.
+The terrain is never extremely steep, but there are a few more demanding steeper sections.
 The final section to the summit requires concentration once more.

 Summit